Terry Campese: Playing career

 Campese made his first-grade début during the 2004 season, appearing 4 times.
 He made a further 5 appearances in 2005, playing at five-eighth or lock.
 Injury destroyed his campaign the following year and in 2007 Campese struggled to show consistent form, playing 12 games as Canberra preferred to use Todd Carney at five-eighth and Michael Dobson at halfback.
 After Dobson departed two games into the 2008 season, Carney shifted to half back and Campese was given an opportunity to stake a claim at five-eighth.
-Campese was injured in the 2009 NRL season and could not join training sessions.

 The turning point in the career of Campese came two thirds of the way into the 2008 season when his halves partner and friend Todd Carney was released for disciplinary reasons.
-Until then Campese had been contributing to the Raiders' sporadic success but Carney was the dominant playmaker.
 Campese scored 36 points in round 22 against the Panthers with 10 goals and 4 tries.
 He had a chance to equal Mal Meninga's record of 38 points with a simple kick from in front of the goal posts but decided against the opportunity with the train of thought that he had not yet made a name for himself fitting of such a prestigious club record.
 Canberra won the game, 74–12.
-He assumed the goal kicking duties and became the side’s main attacking point as Canberra finished the season second only to Champion’s Manly in point scoring.
+He assumed the goal kicking duties and became the side's main attacking point as Canberra finished the season second only to Champion's Manly in point scoring.
 He finished the season first in line-break assists (25) and 4th in try assists (25), and added 10 tries and 40 goals.